ansys/pyensight/doc/source/calc_functions.rst

 :math:`kurt=\left\{\frac{1}{N}{\displaystyle \sum _{i=1}^{N}{\left(\frac{{\nu }_{i}-mean}{\sqrt{\mathrm{var}}}\right)}^{4}}\right\}-3`

-The mean is the simple average (unweighted, arithmetic mean) of the all of the samples.
-The var is the variance, which is an indication of the spread of a sample of numbers out from the mean, and is the square of the standard deviation.
-The skew is an indication of the degree of asymmetry about the mean.
-A positive skew indicates an asymmetric tail toward more positive values, and a negative skew indicates an asymmetric tail toward more negative values.
-The kurt is the kurtosis, which is an indication of the peakness or flatness of the distribution compared to a normal distribution.
-A more positive kurtosis indicates more peakness, and a negative kurtosis indicates a more flat distribution.
+- The ``mean`` is the simple average (unweighted, arithmetic mean) of all the samples.
+- The ``var`` is the variance, which is an indication of the spread of a sample of numbers out from the mean.
+It is the square of the standard deviation.
+- The ``skew`` is an indication of the degree of asymmetry about the mean.
+A positive skew indicates an asymmetric tail toward more positive values.
+  A negative skew indicates an asymmetric tail toward more negative values.
+- The ``kurt`` is the kurtosis, which is an indication of the peakness or flatness of the distribution compared to a normal distribution.
+A positive kurtosis indicates more peakness.
+A negative kurtosis indicates a more flat distribution.

-If the variable (v) is a constant, the operation will be computed as if the variable were a nodal variable with the given value at all nodes.
+If the variable (``v``) is a constant, the operation is computed as if the variable was a nodal variable with the given value at all nodes.
 If the computation is over an element variable, the size of the element is not used in the computation.
 If volume or area weighting is desired, the variable must be pre-weighted.

 .. note::

-    ``StatMoment(plist,scalar,0)`` should be used in place of the example user-defined math function, ``udmf_sum`` because ``StatMoment`` is threaded and properly handles ghost cells.
-    However, for parallel (SOS) computation, since nodes at the interface are shared among servers, the values at the interface nodes are used in computations multiple times.
-Therefore the``StatMoment``value
-    computed using a nodal variable using SOS will deviate from the true value calculated using just one server.
+    ``StatMoment(plist,scalar,0)`` should be used in place of the example user-defined math function, ``udmf_sum``, because the :ref:`StatMoment() <StatMoment>` is threaded and properly handles ghost cells.
+However, for parallel (SOS) computation, because nodes at the interface are shared among servers, the values at the interface nodes are used in computations multiple times.
+Therefore, the``StatMoment` value computed using a nodal variable using SOS deviates from the true value calculated using only one server.
 Elemental variables do not suffer from this issue as ghost elements are handled properly and elements are not shared among servers.

  The function parameters are defined as:

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 20 80

     * - v